Bacteriophage MS2 coat protein aptamer

 Binding pocket

 Left: Surface representation of the binding pocket of the aptamer generated from PDB ID: 6MSF at 2.8 Å resolution.
-MS2 cota protein (shown in vacuumm electrostatics), blue is positive charge, red is negative charge.
-Right: The hydrogen bonds of binding sites of the aptamer bound with MS2 cota protein.
+MS2 coat protein (shown in vacuumm electrostatics), blue is positive charge, red is negative charge.
+Right: The hydrogen bonds of binding sites of the aptamer bound with MS2 coat protein.

 Ligand information